The Best (Girls' Generation album): New songs

 "Divine", released as the second promotional single, and was produced by Stephan Elfgren, Albi Albertsson, Sean Alexander and written by Kamikaoru, There were two versions for the accompanied music video.
 The first version, featured with a background story, was released on September 29, 2014.
 The second version, featured the appearances of Girls' Generation members, was released on October 14, 2014.
 This is also the last official single and music video featuring former member Jessica.

 "Chain Reaction", was written by Kesha, E. Kidd Bogart, Michael Busbee, and Michael Brooks Linney.
 It was first produced for Kesha but later was sold to Girls' Generation.

 Promotion and live performances

 Tokyo Dome concert

-To commemorate their fourth anniversary debut in Japan, the group held a concert titled "Girls' Generation "The Best Live" at Tokyo Dome".
-It was announced on August 25, 2014, by SM Entertainment that Girls' Generation will hold a concert commemorating their fourth anniversary debut in Japan at Tokyo Dome.
+To commemorate their fourth anniversary debut in Japan, Girls' Generation held a concert titled "Girls' Generation 'The Best Live' at Tokyo Dome" on December 9, 2014.
+SM Entertainment announced on August 25 that the group would hold a concert commemorating their fourth anniversary debut in Japan at Tokyo Dome.
 Girls' Generation became the second K-pop girl group after Kara to hold a concert there.
 The concert gathered an audience of 50,000 attendees.
 This is the first concert without former member Jessica, who left the group on September 30, 2014.